 2. Active management of responsibilities - assisting and advising the parties

 2.1 Negotiation

-2.1.1 Applicants are assisted through negotiation, either prior to making an application or once an application is made, to clarify and particularise their requests.
+1. Applicants are or would be assisted through negotiation, either prior to making an application or once an application is made, to clarify and particularise their requests.